obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ---

-## Group by Function
+## Group by Function - Custom Groups

+Tasks has a powerful mechanism for you to create your own custom groups, offering incredible flexibility.

 > [!released]
-> Function instructions were introduced in Tasks X.Y.Z.
+> `group by function` was introduced in Tasks X.Y.Z.

-When you want to express a search for your Tasks, and the existing [[Filters]] do not satisdy your requirements, you can use function instructions for more control.

-Tasks code blocks allow certain instructions to be written as JavaScript expressions, to give great customisability.
+### Expressions

+The instructions look like this:

+- `group by function <expression>`
+- `group by function reverse <expression>`

+> [!todo]
+> Draw a Mermaid diagram showing flow of data - Task -> Expression -> Group name or names for that task

+The `expression` can:

+- use a large range of properties of each task
+- use any valid JavaScript language features

+The `expression` must:

+- use properties on a given task, such as `task.description`, `task.status.name`
-This page shows the available function instructions, and the reference page [[Task Properties]] shows the data types available to you, for use in your function instructions.
+  - See the reference page [[Task Properties]] for all the available properties
+- return:
+  - either a single value
+  - or an array of values (in which case, the task will be displayed )

-### grouping examples
+### Custom group examples

 ```text
 group by function task.priority